itzmealvin/BLOCKCHAIN_iuVecCert/packages/client/README.md

 ## About The Project

 **@iuveccert/client** is the client for IUVecCert protocol.
-It enables organizations to verify, revoke, and disclose certificates with precision and scalability, all at zero-cost with an intuitive UI for the end users.
+It enables organizations to verify and revoke with precision and scalability, all at zero-cost with an intuitive UI for the end users.

 <p align="right">(<a href="#readme-top" target="_blank" rel="noopener noreferrer">back to top</a>)</p>